Frans-Willem/CsrSpiDrivers/README.md

 * Driver sometimes fails with error "Unable to start read (invalid control data)".
 The problem is clearly in SPI communication, but I still can not figure out the cause.
 Anyway, restarting operation helps.
-* BC5 and CSR8 chips stop responding over SPI after some time, the chip requires a reset to resurrect.
 * Current implementation of 1.4 API is based on a wild guess and is just a wrapper around 1.3 functions.
 It doesn't support multiple programmers connected at the same time and may contain other bugs.

 ## Thanks